 Jonathan H. Marks obtained his M.A., B.C.L.
 (J.D., LL.M equivalent) from Oxford University.
 He subsequently qualified as both a barrister and an accredited mediator.
 He has over a decade of experience in legal practice, litigating and advising on issues of domestic, European and international law.
 His expertise encompasses commercial regulation (including pharmaceutical regulation), environmental law, health law and human rights law.
-He represented Human Rights Watch in the Pinochet case in the House of Lords.
+He represented Human Rights Watch in the Pinochet case in the House of Lords (now the Supreme Court).
 He also represented Dr Nancy Olivieri in her efforts to quash the European equivalent of an FDA new drug approval in the European Court of Justice.
 It was this case that sparked his interest in bioethics.

 (c) Jonathan Marks 2012 (images)